 Attendance can be light if there are a lot of out-of-town guests, she said.
 On the flip side, if most guests are local, expect a crowd, Davis added.

 Unfortunately, there are other factors that could mess up your guest count.
-Things like nasty weather and flu outbreaks can greatly impact your numbers.
+Things like nasty weather and an increase in COVID-19 and other illness outbreaks can greatly impact your numbers.

 Tally favors for wedding guests

 Kim Forrest, Editor and Trends Expert at WeddingWire, said the average attendance for weddings is 85 percent of invitees but predicting the number of favors for guests can be a little trickier.

 “While it depends on your favor, the rule of thumb is to order enough for one per person or one per household/couple,” Forrest said.

 She noted that guests are more apt to take home favors that are edible such as candy, cookies or personalized M&Ms. Looking for ideas?
 We can help in this department!